 We had a great time.
 Gadi is a good hunter and fine hiking companion.
 Of course we didn’t find it.
 But we had a helluva time looking.
 As Gadi was climbing in his car to head back down to Santa Fe he decided that I should be Dal in his story.
 I agreed but asked that he give me time to talk to Forrest about this.
 I didn’t want Forrest to find out I was lying to him from watching a story on TV.
 I felt I should tell him myself.

 I emailed Forrest and told him that I’d like to take him up on his offer of a lemonade.
 We agreed on a time and met at the Collected Works Bookstore in downtown Santa Fe.
 After we got drinks and sat down near a display table that was stacked with Forrest’s books I admitted who I really was and told him the story of why I had concealed my name.
-Forrest just laughed, shook his head and said it was fine if I wanted to consult with Crayton because Crayton would have no idea where it is.
-No one does, except Forrest.
+Forrest just laughed, shook his head and said it was fine if I wanted to consult with Crayton because Crayton would have no idea where the chest is hidden.
+Nor would Crayton have any better ideas about the poem than I had.
+No one knows, except Forrest.

 He’s like a magician but instead of white rabbits he can use words to create an illusion.
 He is a genuine wordsmith.